Ealeex/DiscordBotTemplate-FileSystem/README.md

-# DiscordJS Bot Template - If Statement
+# DiscordJS Bot Template - File System

 This is a template bot for the DiscordJS library.
 This specific template is based off of the NodeJS File System Module.